Hypermarket

-A hypermarket (sometimes called a hyperstore, supercentre or superstore) is a big-box store combining a supermarket and a department store.
+A hypermarket or superstore is a big-box store combining a supermarket and a department store.
 The result is an expansive retail facility carrying a wide range of products under one roof, including full grocery lines and general merchandise.
 In theory, hypermarkets allow customers to satisfy all their routine shopping needs in one trip.
-The term hypermarket (hypermarché) was coined in 1968 by French trade expert Jacques Pictet.
+The term hypermarket (hypermarché) was coined in 1968 by the French trade expert Jacques Pictet.

 Hypermarkets, like other big-box stores, typically have business models focusing on high-volume, low-margin sales.
 Typically covering an area of 5000 to 15000 m2, they generally have more than 200,000 different brands of merchandise available at any one time.
 Because of their large footprints, many hypermarkets choose suburban or out-of-town locations that are easily accessible by automobile.

 History

 Canada

 Loblaws established its Real Canadian Superstore chain in 1979.
 It sells mainly groceries, while also retailing clothing, electronics and housewares.
 Its largest competitor in Canada is Walmart.
 These are the two major Canadian hypermarkets.